Introduction to CSCI206 Lab

 To practice adding a file to your gitlab repository, use the touch command to create an empty file called lab01.txt (inside your ~/csci206/Labs/Lab01 folder!).
 If you don’t know how to do this, read the man page for touch!
 After creating the file, you can use the following commands to add lab01.txt to your local git repository and push it to gitlab (the remote repository).
 The -m option to git commit is used to specify the commit message (you could find this by reading the git-commit man page as well!).
 If any command fails, fix it before going on! (ask for help).

 $ cd ~/csci206 $ git add Labs/Lab01/lab01.txt $ git commit -m 'gitlab setup' $ git push

 To verify that everything worked, open your gitlab repository over the web as you did in Exercise 2.
+Got back to the gilab window in your browser.
 Click the dashboard button, then click the “Project” tab, you should see a screen similar to the following.
 Notice that the commit message “gitlab setup” which is what you were asked to enter when committing the files.
 It could be any other messages you used.

 You can use this same procedure to add local files to your local repository, commit the changes, and push them to the gitlab server.
 Keep in mind we grade only the work you successfully pushed to gitlab.
 If you forget to push any files, that is the same as forgetting to hand them in.
 Don’t let that happen!
 If you forget whether you added a file, use the git status command and use the gitlab web interface to double check.